-Software Release / Document Version Changes 23.1.0 / Revision 1: June 2023 Updated: Corrected and improved the documentation for translating Visual Studio projects due to the new support for analysis on Linux (see "Translating Visual Studio Projects" on page 61) 23.1.0 Added: "Applying a Scan Policy to the Analysis" on page 45 "Translating Dart and Flutter Code" on page 84 New properties available for rules (see "Fortify Static Code Analyzer Properties Files" on page 171 and "fortify-rules.properties" on page 203) Updated: Installation of Fortify Static Code Analyzer is now separate from the installation of Fortify Applications and Tools (see "Installing Fortify Static Code Analyzer" on page 25) New command-line syntax for .NET projects (see "Visual Studio Project Command-Line Syntax" on page 61) New scan policy analysis option (see "Analysis Options" on page 124 and "Translation and Analysis Phase Properties" on page 173) New filter types used for filter files and scan policy files (see "Excluding Issues with Filter Files" on page 166) 22.2.0 Updated: Updated descriptions for handling Java translation warnings (see "Handling Java Warnings" on page 52) Added options to support compatibility modes for default methods in Kotlin code (see "Kotlin Command-Line Options" on page 58)
+Software Release / Document Version Changes Removed: Removed all mentions of the -fcontainer option for running a Fortify Static Code Analyzer image as a container as it is no longer necessary and has been removed.
+23.1.0 Added: "Applying a Scan Policy to the Analysis" on page 46 "Translating Dart and Flutter Code" on page 87 New properties available for rules (see "Fortify Static Code Analyzer Properties Files" on page 180 and "fortify-rules.properties" on page 212) Updated: Installation of Fortify Static Code Analyzer is now separate from the installation of Fortify Applications and Tools (see "Installing Fortify Static Code Analyzer" on page 27) New command-line syntax for .NET projects (see "Visual Studio Project Command-Line Syntax" on page 62) New scan policy analysis option (see "Analysis Options" on page 132 and "Translation and Analysis Phase Properties" on page 182) New filter types used for filter files and scan policy files (see "Excluding Issues with Filter Files" on page 175)

-Software Release / Document Version Changes Improved Salesforce Apex and Visualforce analysis (see "Translating Salesforce Apex and Visualforce Code" on page 93) Options added to provide credentials when updating security content from a Fortify Software Security Center server (see "Updating Security Content" on page 137 and "fortifyupdate Command-Line Options" on page 138) Sample projects are no longer included with the Fortify Static Code Analyzer and Applications installer.
-The samples are provided as a separate package (see "Sample Projects" on page 21).
-22.1.0 Updated: New option added to display any unresolved types, fields, and functions referenced in translated Java source files (see "Java Command-Line Options" on page 50) 21.2.0 Added: Information about connecting Fortify Static Code Analyzer and its tools to other Fortify products that require communication over HTTPS (see "Adding Trusted Certificates" on page 39) New capability to analyze files using regular expression rules (see "Regular Expression Analysis" on page 47) You can now use the Fortify License and Infrastructure Manager (LIM) to manage concurrent licenses (see "Licensing" on page 18 and "LIM License Directives" on page 133) Updated: Added instructions for using a Fortify License and Infrastructure Manager (LIM) server, and added installers for AIX and Solaris operating systems (see "Installing Fortify Static Code Analyzer" on page 26) Fortify Static Code Analyzer can now import modules and packages from an automatically calculated common root directory (see "Including Imported Modules and Packages" on page 74) Removed the requirement of a Lightbend Enterprise Suite license purchase to analyze Scala code (see "Translating Scala Code" on
+Software Release / Document Version Changes 22.2.0 Updated: Updated descriptions for handling Java translation warnings (see "Handling Java Warnings" on page 53) Added options to support compatibility modes for default methods in Kotlin code (see "Kotlin Command-Line Options" on page 59) Improved Salesforce Apex and Visualforce analysis (see "Translating Salesforce Apex and Visualforce Code" on page 96) Options added to provide credentials when updating security content from a Fortify Software Security Center server (see "Updating Security Content" on page 146 and "fortifyupdate Command-Line Options" on page 147) Sample projects are no longer included with the Fortify Static Code Analyzer and Applications installer.
+The samples are provided as a separate package (see "Sample Projects" on page 22).
+22.1.0 New option added to display any unresolved types, fields, and functions referenced in translated Java source files (see "Java Command-Line Options" on page 51)